GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex5_.md

 ### Available Material:
-•	Introduction Slides about the Sketch Map Tool
+- Introduction Slides about the Sketch Map Tool
+- Empty SKetch Map that could be used for individual markings
-•	5 Pre-marked and photographed maps to be used as input for Sketch Map Tool for Exercise B
+- 5 Pre-marked and photographed maps to be used as input for Sketch Map Tool for Exercise B
--	Geodata of the results and some pictures
+- Geodata of the results
+- Factsheet for printing out

 ### During the exercise: